zaphyr-org/documentation/repositories/1.x/session.md

 ```

 The [database handler](#database-session-handler) requires a `connection` configuration, which is used to create
 a database connection.
+The connection can be specified as an array of connection parameters or as a
+DSN string.
 Optionally, you can pass an `options` array to the database handler configuration, which is used
 to configure the database table and column names.

 The [file handler](#file-session-handler) requires a `path` configuration, which is used to store the session